goharbor/harbor/docs/user_guide.md

 ##Administrator options
 ###Setting administrator and deleting user
-Administrator can add "SysAdmin" role to an ordinary user and delete users by clicking the icons.
+Administrator can add "SysAdmin" role to an ordinary user by toggling the switch under "System Admin".
+To delete a user, click on the recycle bin icon.

 ![browse project](img/set_admin_remove_user.png)